Alex7Li/ProgrammingContests/README.md

 topic easily.
 Of course, many problems fit in other categories just as well or better.

 Update: This repo is now a bit of a mess, I tried to organize it but there were about 1000 files so I quickly got tired, then I tried to make a new repo with a new organization system... then later I swtiched to C++ and had another repo and went back to the first organization system... so yeah it's not looking great.
+Cool news though, we've got about 100,000 lines of hard competitive programming problem code!

 # Useful Resources
 Resources for Others interested in Competitive Programming, sorted in order of usefulness